NoahWilmot/Stimulus-Generator/README.md

 The Tile Growth Simulator is located in the repository linked here: [Tile Growth Simulator](https://github.com/NoahWilmot/Tile-Growth-Simulator)

-The repository above contains information on configuring the entire system.
+The repository linked above contains information on configuring the entire system (Tile Growth Simulator + Stimulus Generator).

 ## Stimulus Generator (on ASIC)